 This island is also home to the iconic yaku-sugi, or Cryptomeria japonica, which are ancient cedar trees that are a truly special sight to behold.
 You’ll also find the Jōmon Sugi tree here - the oldest and biggest of the cedar trees which has been estimated to be up to 7000 years old!

 Not only does Yakushima offer incredible hiking trails, but you can also enjoy spending time on the pristine beaches and relaxing at the onsen.

-The weather on Yakushima varies greatly between the coastal areas and the mountains more inland.
+Important Consideration: The weather on Yakushima varies greatly between the coastal areas and the mountains more inland.
 The mountains will often be wet, rainy and cold, while the beaches remain quite warm and pleasant.
 Make sure you pack some warm layers and a rain jacket if you decide to hike here and be prepared for all weather!

-5. Tateyama To Kamikochi Trek
+5. Tateyama to Kamikochi Trek

 If you’re looking for a multi-day hike, then the Tateyama to Kamikochi traverse is definitely the one for you!
-This 6 day trek takes you on a journey through the North Alps where you will find many campsites and huts to stay at.
+This 6-day trek takes you on a journey through the North Alps where you will find many campsites and huts to stay at.